nuber-io/nuber/docs/instances/network-settings.md

 ## IP address

-You can set the IP address for the instance on the virtual network, e.g. `10.0.0.123`, simply enter the **IP address** in the field and then click on **update IP settings**.
+You can set the IP address for the instance on a virtual network, e.g. `10.0.0.123`, simply enter the **IP address** in the field and then click on **update IP settings**.

 ## Network Interfaces